-As the days get shorter, darker, and colder, it’s common for counselling clients to feel a drop in energy.
+As the days get shorter, darker, and colder, it’s common for counseling clients to feel a drop in energy.
 Many begin to feel sad, struggle with sleep, experience changes in appetite, and keep to themselves.
-As clients experience Seasonal Affective Disorder (SAD) it’s essential now more than ever for counsellors to connect with them.
+As clients experience Seasonal Affective Disorder (SAD) it’s essential now more than ever for counselors to connect with them.
 This can include regular check-ins, increasing homework between sessions, creating a new fall/winter routine, and supporting them with digital tools.

 Many clients pull away from socializing while feeling the effects of SAD.
 While this may feel more comfortable for clients in the short term, it can be detrimental to their overall health during the darker seasons.
-Counsellors can support better client mental health by checking in regularly.
+Counselors can support better client mental health by checking in regularly.
 This can include scheduling more frequent appointments or keeping up between sessions with a digital homework app.
 As research shows, more social connectedness is linked to lower rates of anxiety and depression.
 Effectively reaching out to clients between sessions can make all the difference.

 Create a new seasonal routine